Noctis0712/Noctis0712.github.io/content/posts/git.md

 ## But what *is* Git?

-The [official website](https://git-scm.com/) says, Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and delivery.
+The [official website](https://git-scm.com/) says, *Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and delivery.*

 Okay, that’s too many big words in a single sentence.
 In simple terms, it is a software that keeps track of your own software project by saving a snapshot of what your project looks like at different times.
-This ‘snapshot’ in Git terms is called a commit.
+This ‘snapshot’ in Git terms is called a **commit**.

 By saving snapshots of your projects at different times, it is basically saving versions of your project.
 And you are free to view and go to any version of your project.
 Hence the term, “Version Control System”.

 The source code for Git is available to all public on GitHub (more on this below), making it “Open Source”.

+Also, Git allows multiple developers to work on the same project without having to worry about another person’s code changes affecting them.

 ## Time to go hands-on